srj91/cloud-sysadmin-docs/README.md

 # cloud-sysadmin-docs

-# Cloud & System Administration Docs
+# Cloud & System Administration Docs and Automation scripts
 This repository contains my personal documentation, guides, and automation scripts related to cloud and system administration.

 ## 📂 Categories